conan-io/docs/examples/cross_build/toolchain_packages.rst

         dirs_to_copy = [toolchain, "bin", "include", "lib", "libexec"] for dir_name in dirs_to_copy:
             copy(self, pattern=f"{dir_name}/*", src=self.build_folder, dst=self.package_folder, keep_path=True)
-        copy(self, "LICENSE", src=self.build_folder, dst=os.path.join(self.package_folder, "licenses"), keep_path=False)
+        copy(self, "LICENSE", src=self.source_folder, dst=os.path.join(self.package_folder, "licenses"), keep_path=False)

     ...

-The `source()` method is used to download the recipe license, as it's found on the ARM toolchains' download page.
+The `source()` method is used to download or reference the recipe license.
+In this case, we reference the ARM toolchain's GPL-3.0 license and EULA.
 However, this is the only action performed there.
 The actual toolchain binaries are fetched in the `build()` method.
 This approach is necessary because the toolchain package is designed to support both 32-bit and 64-bit architectures, requiring us to download two distinct sets of toolchain binaries.
 Which binary the package